republic-of-almost/mono/lib/roa_job/docs/build.md

 Set the number of jobs that can be submitted on initialization.

-### ROA_JOB_FIBER_DYNA

-_set to 1 or 0 : default 0_

-Will create fibers dynamically if required.
-Be aware it will not free up resources dynamically.

-### ROA_JOB_BATCH_DYNA

-_set to 1 or 0 : default 0_

-Will create more jobs dynamically if required.
-Be aware it will not free up resources dynamically.

 ### ROA_JOB_BIND_THREAD_TO_CORE

 _set to 1 or 0 : default 1_